Deep South Media is a public relations agency headquartered in Bournemouth, Dorset.

-Bournemouth, Dorset-based public relations agency Deep South Media, staffed by a large team of professionally-qualified news journalists, specialises in stand-out digital content and newsroom services for 50 companies and organisations.
+DSM is staffed by a large team of professionally-qualified news journalists, specialising in stand-out digital content and newsroom services for 70 companies and organisations.

-On your behalf, our range of affordable services include public relations, videography and photography, design and training in media interviews and journalism skills.
+Our range of affordable services includes public relations, crisis communications, videography, photography, design and, training in media interviews and journalism skills.

 In a number of cases our clients have had significant returns on investment.
 That’s apart from the substantial savings to be had by outsourcing your communications to us – we cost up to 75% less than an in-house content manager and there are no contractual tie-ins.